MicrosoftDocs/windows-itpro-docs/devices/surface-hub/whiteboard-collaboration.md

 ![example of a whiteboard with collaborative inking](images/wb-collab-example.png)

-## Prerequisites for Whiteboard to Whiteboard collaboration (Microsoft Whiteboard 2016)
+## Prerequisites for Whiteboard to Whiteboard collaboration (Microsoft Whiteboard)

 To get Whiteboard to Whiteboard collaboration up and running, you’ll need to make sure your organization meets the following requirements: